Are You Training To Become A Mental Health Professional?

 Feel prepared for every client session

 Have an instant evidence-based resource library at your fingertips.
-Choose from a wide variety of materials for your clients – homework tasks, between session assignments or self-practice – with our primary resource library of 300+ worksheets, exercises and handouts.
+Choose from a wide variety of materials for your clients – homework tasks, between-session assignments, or self-practice – with our resource library of 450+ worksheets, exercises, handouts, guides, and therapy audio.

 Learn faster and understand more deeply

 Our resources are all designed to help you create strong theory-practice links, facilitating more effective learning.
-We pay special attention to the theory underpinning our resources, and each one is fully referenced so you can build your knowledge and understanding.
+Each resource includes theoretical context, which pays special attention to the theory underpinning our resources, and is fully referenced so you can build your knowledge and understanding, and apply this to your practice.

 Develop best practice